-Security arrangements in West Bengal Assembly to be beefed up: Speaker
+Security arrangements in West Bengal assembly to be beefed up: Speaker

 Meanwhile, West Bengal Chief Minister Mamata Banerjee on Thursday reviewed the police arrangements at the state secretariat 'Nabanna', a source said.

-Banerjee, who reached 'Nabanna' a few minutes before she usually does, found a few officers posted there in charge of security, were absent, he added.
+She found a few officers posted there in charge of security, were absent, he said.

-"The CM asked the Director of Security to look into the matter," he said.
-PTI SCH RG
+"The CM asked the director of security to look into the matter," he added.
+PTI SCH RG BDC